 The more stuff you have, the more stuff that will collect dust and allergens.
 You know how it goes.
 There’s so much stuff on your shelves or in your closet that the thought of dusting or doing laundry makes you cringe.
 So you don’t clean.

 Which means that dust is accumulating.
-Which means that allergens are accumulating.
-Which means that indoor allergies can start or get worse.
+Which means that allergens are accumulating and indoor allergies can start or get worse.

 Simply because you’ve got too much stuff.